 Mortality: RP-2000 Male and Female Combined Healthy Life Mortality Tables for mortality improvements to 2025 using projection scale BB.
+This assumption was first used for the September 30, 2014 valuation for the System.
 For retirees 100% of the table rates were used.
-For active members, 80% of the tables rates were used for males and 70% of the table rates were used for females.
+For active members, 80% of the table rates were used for males and 70% of the table rates were used for females.